Git commands

 git revert

-creates a new commit that inverses the changes made by the specified commit, effectively canceling out its effects without altering the commit history.
+git revert creates a new commit that reverses the changes made by the specified commit, effectively canceling out its effects without altering the commit history.

 Examples